Texas State Highway Loop 1

-Loop 1 is a freeway which provides access to the west side of Austin in the U.S. state of Texas.
+Loop 1 is a freeway that provides access to the west side of Austin in the U.S. state of Texas.
 It is named Mopac Expressway (or, according to some highway signs, Mopac Boulevard) after the Missouri Pacific Railroad (or "MoPac").
 Local residents almost always use the name "MoPac" rather than calling the road by its number, which can cause much confusion, for few signs along the road use this name.

 The original section of the highway was built in the 1970s along the right-of-way of the Missouri Pacific Railroad (now owned by Union Pacific), with the railroad tracks running in the highway median between West 8th Street and Northland Drive.
 To the north, the tracks run along the east side of newer sections of the highway from Northland Drive to Braker Lane.

 History

 Route designation

 The first mention of Loop 1 in public record was in 1929.
 In 1944, the City of Austin Planning Commission (CMAC) proposed that the highway be built in parts of the under-utilized right of way owned by the MoPac Railroad.
 Thus, the highway was eventually given the nickname "MoPac" for its proximity to the railroad.
 The current Loop 1 was designated on October 27, 1967, from US 290 northward to Farm to Market Road 1325 (FM 1325).
 On October 24, 1985, the designation was extended southward from US 290 to SH 45.